Gravity assist: Notable examples of use

 Pioneer 11 was launched by NASA in 1973, to study the asteroid belt, the environment around Jupiter and Saturn, solar winds, and cosmic rays.
-It was the first probe to encounter Saturn, the second to fly through the asteroid belt, and the second to fly by Jupiter.
-To get to Saturn, the spacecraft get a gravity assist on Jupiter.
+It was the first probe to encounter Saturn, the second to fly through the asteroid belt, and the second to fly by Jupiter (3 December 1974).
+To get to Saturn, the spacecraft got a gravity assist on Jupiter.